XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 ###### 1.2.1.1.3.1.
 Searching for a **`CFTokenIssuance`** object

 CFT Issuances are uniquely identified by a combination of a type-specific prefix, the issuer address and a transaction sequence number.
 To locate a specific **`CFTokenIssuance`**, the first step is to locate the owner directory for the issuer.
-Then, find the directory that holds `CFTokenIssuance` ledger objects and iterate through each entry to find the instance with the desired **`AssetCode`**.
+Then, find the directory that holds `CFTokenIssuance` ledger objects and iterate through each entry to find the instance with the desired key.
 If that entry does not exist then the **`CFTokenIssuance`** does not exist for the given account.

 ###### 1.2.1.1.3.2.
 Adding a **`CFTokenIssuance`** object